 Food for Fines

-In an effort to help the community, the LaGrange County Public Library will accept non-perishable food items in lieu of money for payment of overdue fines.
+In an effort to help the community, the LaGrange County Public Library will accept non-perishable food items in lieu of money for payment of overdue fines during designated time periods, which will be publicized.

 This special fine collection will take place only at the LaGrange County Public Library and branches for the benefit of LaGrange County’s local food pantries.
-All donated items must not be damaged, expired, or previously opened.
+The Library will not accept any food items past expiration date, items in glass containers, items separated from multi-packs, sample-sized items, or single-serve items i.e. Ramen Noodle packets.

 Genealogy Volunteer Policy